hector-hs3/st-dominic/README.md

 This project is made with much love ❤️ to help St. Dominic Catholic Church reach its members and display relevant/important information to site visitors.

 ### Background
 This is a lightweight react application built with the most common tools and libraries available.
-The hope is that it will be easy to navigate and edit by future new comers 🙏.
+The hope is that it will be easy to navigate and edit by future developers 🙏.

 At the end of this readme.md you will find a list of all that was used to build this application along with reference links in case troubleshooting is needed in the future.

 ---
 ## Task List
 - [x] Initialize project
 - [x] Add to Github
 - [x] Clean up project file structure
+- [x] Add responsive component library
+- [x] Add styling framework
+- [ ] Add routing framework
 - [ ] Add Global Navigation component (header)
 - [ ] Add Body & Component structure
 - [ ] Add Footer
 - [ ] Deploy to Netlify
-- [ ] Add responsive component library
-- [x] Add styling framework
-- [ ] Add routing framework
 - [ ] Add localization framework for English & Spanish
 - [ ] Iterate over content with Users
 - [ ] Deploy to GCP